 Trying to lose weight?
 These “slimming beans” are a great source of fibre, protein, and healthy fats.
 You can boil it with some salt for flavouring and eat it like popcorn, or have it in a broth or soup.
 The South Indians make a great curry while the Middle Eastern community make hummus out of the chickpeas, or an amazing chicken and chickpea stew, or serve it in their salads.
 Rich in calcium, iron, manganese, phosphorous, potassium and folic acid, chick peas also contain folates which help in reducing amino acid and homocysteine, has a low glycemic index and are gluten-free!
 On that note, I’m off now to try out a chick-pea salad recipe!

-AsiaFitnessToday aspires to serve as the region's No. 1 Fitness Media + Activation Company.
+AsiaFitnessToday aspires to serve as the region's No. 1 and Most Trusted Fitness Network.
 We can't do it alone, so we invite YOU along the journey.
-Sign-up TODAY so together we'll be MOVING Asia through fitness education, wellness programs & sporting events.
+Sign-up and join our fitness community TODAY so together we'll MOVE Asia through fitness education, wellness programs & sporting events.
+Read more...